 Owner

-Donna Harris, BSci Accounting, MBA, founded Bookkeeping Made Simple with the understanding that small businesses is the heart of the American economy.
+Donna Harris, BSci Accounting, MBA, MAcc.founded Bookkeeping Made Simple with the understanding that small businesses is the heart of the American economy.
 After offering to do books for a friend who said he didn't have enough work to keep someone in the office 20 hours a week, she recognized the need for an efficient, online system.
 She has 20 years of bookkeeping and accounting experience and is excited to help small business owners achieve their goals.
 She enjoys spending time with her family and traveling whenever possible.
 She also loves reading, hiking, camping, cooking, yoga, and fitness.
-A huge believer in lifelong education, she is currently working on her master's in Accounting.
+She is a believer in lifelong education.